 A: I love the fact that you start with one single strand of yarn and then build a fabric from there.
 It can be 3 dimensional, stiff, full of holes or start going in one direction and then turn 90 degrees and go in another direction.
 It’s a totally versatile process and that is even before you experiment with materials.

 Q: How did you get into knitting?

 A: My gran originally taught me to knit.
-At first I remember knitting squares for a patchwork blanket with her.
-But really I became interested in the properties of knit while studying fashion at St Martins.
-I then went on to explore knitting more at Nottingham for a MA.
+At first, I remember knitting squares for a patchwork blanket with her.
+But really I became interested in the properties of knitting while studying fashion at St Martin’s.
+I then went on to explore knitting more at Nottingham for an MA.
 I then worked in London for Burberry before spending 2 years out in Italy working with their supplier.
-On return I went to Pure Collection and was a freelancer for NPeal.
+On return, I went to Pure Collection and was a freelancer for NPeal.

 Q: Why set up your own business?

 A: I desperately wanted to start making things again, after spending many years on the design side.
 I started by making my own cover for a piece of furniture I had reupholstered when I couldn’t find a fabric that I wanted.
 By 2009 I was selling bespoke pieces, made to order for people who had seen my work through word of mouth.

 Q: Tell me about the products you make.

 A: I make knit covered furniture and home accessories.
 Anything from Victorian armchairs, 1960’s swivel chairs to lamps, cushions and clocks.
 Every piece is totally unique with the cover being hand-knitted to shape and then felted to create a cosy, yet hardwearing finish.
 The knit cover allows me to position colour and texture in specific positions to create one-off designs.